-The Game of Thrones powers that be have cast the first big new character for Season 4: Oberyn Martell, AKA the Red Viper, will be played by Pedro Pascal.
-But who is Oberyn Martell?
+On tonight's Game of Thrones Season 4 premiere, fans are going to meet Oberyn Martell, AKA the Red Viper, played by Pedro Pascal.
+But who is Oberyn Martel, and what can we expect from him?l?
 We've got the rundown, based on the A Song of Ice and Fire book series.

 Warning: This article contains spoilers from the A Song of Ice and Fire book series.
 Click away now if you don't want to know!